David Shafer (politician): Exploratory campaign for lieutenant governor

-Campaign for Lieutenant Governor
+Campaign for lieutenant governor

 When Lieutenant Governor Casey Cagle again announced that he would be running for governor in 2018, Shafer resumed his campaign For Lieutenant Governor.
 He quickly emerged as the front runner, winning Republican straw polls and receiving endorsements from major conservative organizations and political figures.
 He placed first in a three way Republican primary, receiving 49% of the vote.
 Because he received less than 50% of the vote, he proceeded to a runoff with the second-place candidate, state Representative Geoff Duncan.

 In March 2018, the day after he filed papers qualifying to run for lieutenant governor, an unidentified lobbyist filed a complaint accusing Shafer of sexually harassing comments seven years earlier.
 Shafer denied the allegations, saying that the accuser was a woman he had dated in the 1990s prior to his election to the Senate and that he had never been alone with her after his election as a state senator in 2002, producing affidavits from his staff saying he had instructed them never to schedule events with her or allow her to meet with him alone in his office.
 The Senate Ethics Committee retained independent counsel to investigate the complaint.
-The independent counsel found that “it is more likely that Sen. Shafer did not make sexually harassing comments and demands to (the lobbyist) than it is likely that he did, and that it is more likely that the (lobbyist) has fabricated her allegations of sexually harassing conduct than it is likely that she is telling the truth.”
+The independent counsel found that "it is more likely that Sen. Shafer did not make sexually harassing comments and demands to (the lobbyist) than it is likely that he did, and that it is more likely that the (lobbyist) has fabricated her allegations of sexually harassing conduct than it is likely that she is telling the truth."
 The report stated that the lobbyist changed her story during the investigation, acknowledging that she had never been alone with Shafer but claiming the alleged harassment was by telephone.
 The lobbyist produced no records of the alleged harassing calls but Shafer produced telephone records for a five-year period showing that the alleged calls had not taken place.
-The ethics panel dismissed the complaint, stating that “no evidence” had been uncovered to corroborate the complaint and that the evidence uncovered had “contradicted the essential elements of the complaint.”
+The ethics panel dismissed the complaint, stating that "no evidence" had been uncovered to corroborate the complaint and that the evidence uncovered had "contradicted the essential elements of the complaint."

 Shafer narrowly lost the runoff, receiving 49.9% of the vote to Duncan's 50.1%.

 Georgia Republican Party chairman

 On May 18, 2019, Shafer was elected Chairman of the Georgia Republican Party at the party's state convention.

 In 2021, Shafer was involved in efforts to advance Georgia's controversial voting reform bill, SB 202, which was ultimately signed into law by Governor Brian Kemp.

+In June 2023, Shafer was succeeded by Joshua McKoon as party chair.